evrenvarol/outlook-taskboard/README.md

 3. Added Owner
 4. Added Task %
 5. Columns are no-longer drag and drop.
 Tasks move from column to column with the Outlook task status.
 5.a.
-Must add and use a category of !Next to move a task to Next Column.
+Must add and use a category of !Next to move a task to the appropriate column.
 ----- End -----

 It uses the main "Tasks" folder as *Back Log* and utilizes 5 individual subfolders (InProgress, Next, Focus, Waiting and Completed) as each task lane for personal kanban workflow.